selaazdoudi/manifesto-emotional-tone/README.md

 ### RQ1 — Ideology and Emotional Register (`2_ideology_emotion.ipynb`)

-A clear U-shape holds across all three models and both electoral years.
-On DistilBERT, far-left and far-right candidates score 12–14 points higher on intensity than the mainstream left (β = +0.124 and β = +0.137, p < 0.001, R² = 0.36).
-The two extremes differ in profile: far-left intensity is driven primarily by anger and disgust; far-right intensity by fear and sadness alongside anger.
-Joy follows an inverted pattern — ecologists and the mainstream left score highest (ecologists: 0.39), confirming that positive affect is a feature of the centre, not the extremes.
+Candidates at the extremes use more intense, negative language than mainstream candidates : a U-shape consistent across all three models and both years Joy follows the opposite pattern, peaking among ecologists and the mainstream left.

 ### RQ2 — Incumbency, Governing Party, and Positive Rhetoric (`4_incumbency_and_emotionvstext.ipynb`)

-Both dimensions of political power predict positivity, but the governing-party effect is substantially stronger.
-Incumbents score higher on joy than challengers (0.43 vs. 0.39; β = +0.019, p < 0.001), but the gap is small.
-The effect is concentrated in the far-left, where holding office markedly moderates rhetorical intensity (β = +0.068, p < 0.001), and is driven by 1993 rather than 1981.
-Governing-party candidates score nearly 10 points higher on joy than opposition candidates (β = +0.095, p < 0.001) — five times the individual incumbency effect.
-The effect is stronger in 1981 (β = +0.127), when the newly elected Socialists contrasted sharply with a frustrated opposition.

-A face-vs-text comparison using `dima806/facial_emotions_image_detection` on 3,518 recovered candidate photographs shows that facial and textual signals do not align.
-Facial scores are systematically lower for all negative emotions; joy is the only dimension where face and text converge (face = 0.399, text = 0.416).
-Candidates project a neutral or positive visual image regardless of the rhetorical tone of their written text.
+Governing-party candidates are clearly more positive than the opposition.
+This is an effect about five times larger than the individual incumbency effect.
+The governing-party gap is strongest in 1981.

 ### RQ3 — Local Economic Context and Emotional Tone (`3_economic_context.ipynb`)

-An LDA model with K = 7 topics (selected via joint coherence–Jaccard stability criterion) identifies three unemployment-related topics in the 1993 corpus: one linking unemployment to taxation and immigration (Topic 1, cv = 0.85), one framing it in terms of labour conflict (Topic 5, cv = 0.70), and one taking a programmatic-left approach (Topic 3, cv = 0.44).
-However, topic structure maps almost entirely onto party affiliation rather than local economic conditions — Topic 5 is 99.1% far-left, Topic 6 is 100% mainstream right.

-The share of unemployment-focused manifestos is essentially flat across unemployment terciles (35.8% low / 34.3% average / 37.0% high).
-Emotional scores also change very little with local unemployment rates.
-A regression controlling for bloc and year finds small but significant effects: higher unemployment is associated with slightly more intensity (β = +0.0018, p < 0.01) and anger (β = +0.0038, p < 0.001).
-The interaction model reveals an asymmetry: left-wing candidates in high-unemployment departments write more intensely and less positively (rhetoric of denunciation), while right and far-right candidates become less intense and more joyful (rhetoric of optimistic contrast).
-The effect is absent in 1981 and emerges only in 1993.
+LDA (K = 7) identifies three unemployment-related topics in the 1993 corpus, but they map almost entirely onto party affiliation rather than local conditions.
+The share of unemployment-focused manifestos is flat across unemployment terciles, and emotional scores change very little with local rates.

+### RQ4 — Are facial and textual tone aligned ?

+Facial emotion detection on 3,518 candidate photographs shows that face and text signals do not align: candidates project a neutral or positive image regardless of the rhetorical tone of their written text.
 ---

 ## Data Sources